 Some people find the experience of having a regular paycheck comforting.
 However, others find that same environment stifling and restrictive.
 If you’re of the second group, you’d better decide on whether or not to pursue your own business as soon as possible.
 Many benefits are waiting for you after making that shift, says the website LifeHack.org.

 It’s natural to feel afraid at first about giving up a monthly check for an income that’s not steady.
 You can always take out a loan to finance your first few months until your business becomes stable.
-Don’t worry about your credit score.
-There are installment loans for self employed with bad credit histories that are available.
+It may be more challenging to get a UK mortgage, and loans may be more challenging to obtain.
+That said, there are installment loans for self employed with bad credit histories that are available.

 As they say, the benefits far outweigh the risk.
 Take a look at the following advantages to becoming self-employed, and understand why you should free yourself from the rat race.